Warren Mundine

+As of 2023, Mundine was a lead campaigner for the successful "No" campaign in the lead-up to the 2023 Australian referendum on the Indigenous Voice to Parliament.

+He holds various roles in Indigenous initiatives, including Andrew Forrest's Generation One, and received the Officer of the Order of Australia in 2016.

 Early life and education

-Mundine was born in Grafton, New South Wales.
+Mundine was born on 11 August 1956 in Grafton, New South Wales.

 A member of the Bundjalung people, the traditional owners of much of coastal northern New South Wales, Mundine was the ninth of eleven children of a family consisting of eight boys and three girls.
-Through his mother, he is also a descendant of the Gumbaynggirr, Yuin, and Irish peoples.
-He is the cousin of boxer Tony Mundine and a second cousin of Anthony Mundine, the boxer and footballer.
+Through his mother, he is also a descendant of the Yuin and Irish peoples.
+He is the younger brother of the inaugural Elder of the Australian Army Roy Mundine, social justice champion Kaye Mundine, and artist Djon Mundine, the cousin of boxer Tony Mundine, second cousin of Anthony Mundine, the boxer and footballer and Uncle to the CEO of Reconciliation Australia Karen Mundine.

 In 1963, his family settled in the western Sydney suburb of Auburn.
 Mundine went to the Catholic Benedict Marist Brothers College, and was a fitter and turner after leaving school.
 Mundine worked as a barman at night and as an office trolley boy during the day, and later attended night college to earn his Higher School Certificate.

-Following a job at the Australian Taxation Office, Mundine moved to Adelaide, studying at the South Australian Institute of Technology, which later became the University of South Australia.
+Following a job at the Australian Taxation Office, Mundine moved to Adelaide where he earned a community development diploma at South Australian Institute of Technology.
+He commenced, but did not complete, a qualification in law.

-Early career

-After graduation, Mundine worked in the New South Wales public service, including a stint as the CEO of the New South Wales Native Title Service.

-Political career
+Politics

 In 1995, Mundine began his foray into politics as an independent candidate for the City of Dubbo council in central-west New South Wales.
 He was the first Aboriginal person to serve on the body, and later became deputy mayor of Dubbo.